Comment on page

 Once you generate a client key pair, you will not be able to retrieve the Client Secret from Bloq services again.
 Bloq is unable to help you recover this key.

-Client keys are used by programs to create
+Client keys are used by programs to create Client Access Tokens

 and Client Refresh Tokens